 We are the No Strings Attached Community Band (NSACB) of Sudbury, Ontario, Canada.

-The NSACB, conducted by Sandra McMillan, is a non-profit community band composed entirely of volunteer musicians.
+The NSACB, usually conducted by Sandra McMillan, is a non-profit community band composed entirely of volunteer musicians.
 Our band is the only community concert band serving the entire Sudbury Ontario area (view map of Sudbury).
 Our practices are held on Thursday evenings at Lo-Ellen Park Secondary School on Loach's Rd. (see directions).

 The No Strings band offers the opportunity for local amateur wind musicians in Sudbury of all ages, "from high school students to retirees," to perform in a full concert band ensemble.
-We offer a unique performance perspective to the Sudbury arts community, due to our novel repertoire and mandate. [see pic below, taken at our Dec.
+We offer a unique performance perspective to the Sudbury arts community, due to our novel repertoire and mandate. [pic below was taken at our Dec.
 '08 Christmas concert at Cambrian]

 The NSACB is also a non-profit community organization which is sanctioned and supported by the City of Greater Sudbury (through an annual cultural grant) and the non-profit Sudbury Arts Council, as well as through past grants with the Ontario Trillium Foundation and the Sudbury Community Foundation.
 In 2013, we became members of The Canadian Band Association (CBA).